In case of large outbreak, shut office for 48 hours say new guidelines

 f.
 The rapid response team of the concerned district shall be requisitioned and will undertake the listing of contacts.

-g.The necessary actions for contact tracing and disinfection of work place will start once the report of the patient is received as positive.
+g.The necessary actions for contact tracing and disinfection of workplace will start once the report of the patient is received as positive.
 The report will be expedited for this purpose.

 ii.If there are large numbers of contacts from a pre-symptomatic/asymptomatic case, there could be a possibility of a cluster emerging in workplace setting.
 Due to the close environment in workplace settings this could even be a large cluster (>15 cases).
 The essential principles of risk assessment, isolation, and quarantine of contacts, case referral and management will remain the same.
 However, the scale of arrangements will be higher.